yz6028693/Web-dev-ESRI_API-ArcGIS_Server/README.md

-ESRI JavaScript was used in this domo to dispaly and query data from ArcGIS Server.
+ESRI JavaScript API was used in this domo to dispaly and query data from ArcGIS Server.

 Node: This project is still under developing, I will add MTA real time subway information for the optimizing route query in later versions.